 How to Finance an ADU

 Garage conversions, basement apartments and guest homes.
-What are the options for financing?
+What are the options for financing, and what's right for you?

 There is a lot to figure out when you are deciding to move forward with your ADU project.
 Attached or detached, zoning codes, permits, design, contractor estimates, the list goes on.